danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

     ![Navigator](./media/image4.png)

-5. Discover GRC applications and its modules by typing first few letters of **Policy & Compliance**; **Risk Management** **& Audit Management**.\
+5. Discover GRC applications and its modules by typing the first few letters of **Policy & Compliance**; **Risk Management** **& Audit Management**.\
     \